telekomatrix/activemenu/README.md

 It's extremely Object Oriented.
 It still doesn't have code for render, but you can combine it with other renderer like simple-navigation or you own.

+## Features
+  * Compatible with any application or framework.
+  * Singleton registry for menus (ActiveMenu::Registry), you can define menus anywhere.
+(But, use your conscience to a good design.)
+  * Domain Specific Language
+  * .

 ## Initial example
 ```ruby
   ActiveMenu::create('admix-nav') do |nav|